flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 !!! danger "Follow each step carefully!"

-**We recommend** the flyPad flight plan sync feature is set to `None` before attempting this. *May require you to load into a flight and check that the flyPad is set correctly.* This would allow MSFS to follow your flight plan independently of our custom FMS.
+**We recommend** the flyPad flight plan sync feature is set to `None` before attempting this.
+This would allow MSFS to follow your flight plan independently of our custom FMS.
+While the order you switch the sync feature to `None` may vary it is still important that the sync feature is set appropriately and done before you load any flight plan into the MCDU.

 ??? info "Finding Flight Plan Sync Setting"
     - Go to the EFB Settings and select Sim Options.
 [Location Here](flyPad/settings.md#sim-options).
     - Switch the `Sync MSFS Flight Plan` setting to `None`.

 1. Create a flight plan from simBrief or another 3rd party flight planner.
+     1. When using simBrief please ensure you generate an OFP for the same flight plan you will use for your flight.
-2. Download and save the fight plan for MSFS in the `.pln` format to your PC.
+2. Download and save the fight plan for FS2020 in the `.pln` format to your PC.
+     1. If you would instead like to use our built-in simBrief integration see - [here](simbrief.md).
 3. Load the `.pln` file in the MSFS world map.
 4. **Make sure** to select a starting gate and destination approach from the world map's drop down menus.
 5. Load your flight.